-The NOAA Bay Watershed Education and Training (B-WET) program is an environmental education program that promotes locally relevant, authentic experiential learning focused on K–12 audiences.
+The NOAA Bay Watershed Education and Training (B-WET) program is an environmental education program that promotes locally-relevant, authentic experiential learning focused on K–12 audiences.
 The primary delivery of B-WET is through competitive funding that promotes Meaningful Watershed Educational Experiences (MWEEs).
-MWEEs are multi-stage activities that include learning both outdoors and in the classroom, and aim to increase the environmental literacy of all participants.
-Teachers should support students to investigate topics both locally and globally that are of interest to them, learn they have control over the outcome of environmental issues, identify actions available to address these issues, and understand the value of those actions.

-NOAA adopted this definition of the MWEE in order to assist grantees in developing effective projects founded in best practices determined through environmental education evaluation and research.
-This definition builds on the work of the Chesapeake Bay Program Education Workgroup and is further informed by over a decade of B-WET MWEE project implementation and evaluation work across the country.
-While these criteria represent some standard national guidelines, it is expected that each B-WET regional program will continue to craft and refine its own priorities that build on the MWEE and are tailored to the local population, geography, and natural, fiscal, and human resources.
+NOAA adopted this definition of the MWEE to assist with the development of effective projects founded in best practices determined through environmental education evaluation and research.
+This definition builds on the work of the Chesapeake Bay Program Education Workgroup and is further informed by over a decade of B-WET project implementation and evaluation work across the country.
+While these criteria represent standard national guidelines, each B-WET regional program will continue to craft and refine its own priorities that build on this MWEE definition and are tailored to the local population, geography, culture, and natural, financial, and human resources.

 A PDF version of the MWEE definition is also available.❮ Back to B-WET

 The MWEE consists of four essential elements that describe “what students do.”
 These elements promote a learner-centered approach that emphasizes the role of the student in actively constructing meaning from the learning experiences.
 The order of the elements depends on project design and is not always linear.
 For example, some elements, such as Synthesis and conclusions, should occur repeatedly throughout the MWEE.